Information for Adults

-Now offering booster doses for the following individuals who received their Pfizer or Moderna COVID vaccine at least 6 months ago:
+Now offering booster doses for individuals 18+ who received their Pfizer or Moderna COVID vaccine at least 6 months ago.

 3rd Doses for Immunocompromised

 3rd doses of both Pfizer and Moderna are available for individuals who are immunocompromised and received their 2nd dose greater than 28 days ago.
 Learn more